 Applications to work with children, young people or adults at risk

 A number of our jobs involve contact with children, young people or adults at risk.
-Other jobs involve access to data regarding children, young people or adults at risk.
+Other jobs involve access to data about children, young people or adults at risk.
 We have included extra measures in our recruitment process which safeguards their interests.

 Make sure that you give a full employment history in chronological order since leaving secondary education.
 Please include periods of any post-secondary education/training, part-time and voluntary work as well as full time employment, with start and end dates.
 Please provide explanations for periods not in employment or education/ training and reasons for leaving employment.